irmen/prog8/docs/source/programming.rst

 It's possible to write a defer for a block of statements, but the advice is to keep such cleanup code as simple and short as possible.

 .. caution::
-    Defers only work for subroutines that are written as regular Prog8 code.
+    Defers only work for subroutines that are written in regular Prog8 code.
-    If a piece of inlined assembly somehow causes the routine to exit, the compiler cannot detect this.
-    Defers will not be handled in such cases.
+    If a piece of inlined assembly somehow causes the routine to exit, the compiler cannot detect this, and defers won't be handled in such cases.

 Library routines and builtin functions